- BCCC Salon

 ADVANCED PLACEMENT (PRACTICAL NURSES) FROM PN TO ASSOCIATE DEGREE NURSING PROGRAM

-The LPN to ADN Transition program at BCCC offers students who have completed the Licensed Practical Nursing diploma the ability to utilize their education and work experience to finish the Associate Degree Nursing program in four semesters.
+The LPN to ADN Transition program at BCCC offers students who have completed the Licensed Practical Nursing diploma the ability to utilize their education and work experience to finish the Associate Degree Nursing program in three semesters.

 LPN to ADN Transition